bb2w/bb2w-project/README.md

 # Project

-The Building Block To Web (BB2W) project aims to build a platform where it is possible to create and manage component-oriented applications, aiming to simplify the development of websites, web systems, SPA, Apps that are initially based on webview, and may be extended in the future Apps that use native build technology, also facilitating publication in production through an orchestrator or container, while also facilitating the creation and maintenance of complementary services such as databases, data analysis services, queues and any other necessary for these applications
+The Building Block To Web (BB2W) project aims to build a platform where it is possible to create and manage component-oriented applications, aiming to simplify the development of websites, web systems, SPAs, Apps that are initially based on webview, and may be extended in the future Apps that use native build technology, also facilitating publication in production through an orchestrator or container, while also facilitating the creation and maintenance of complementary services such as databases, data analysis services, queues and any other necessary for these applications

 # Orchestration / Cloud Servers